Brexit reversed: How could Britain end up with a second referendum?

 “Can you imagine?
 Another 3 years of this?,” he said earlier this month.

-Labour leader Jeremy Corbyn, who voted against EU membership back in 1975 and was criticized for only giving half-hearted backing to the 2016 campaign to remain in the EU, has signaled only lukewarm backing for another referendum.
+Labour leader Jeremy Corbyn, who voted against EU membership back in 1975 and was criticised for only giving half-hearted backing to the 2016 campaign to remain in the EU, has signalled only lukewarm backing for another referendum.

 Corbyn has said any Brexit deal should be put to a public vote.
 He has said he wants to renegotiate a Brexit deal and then put his agreement to a second referendum, without saying which side it will back.
 His party, though, is clear it wants one.

-Passing the legislation would require a majority in the House of Commons and the upper House of Lords to vote in favor of holding a public vote.
+Passing the legislation would require a majority in the House of Commons and the upper House of Lords to vote in favour of holding a public vote.

 Britain’s electoral regulator would then ideally need six months to test the question with the public and then grant a period for the campaign to take place, a spokesman said.